Surgery for an Achilles Tendon Rupture

-the surgeon makes several small incisions rather than one large incision.
+- In percutaneous surgery, the surgeon makes several small incisions rather than one large one.

 How Well It Works

-after rupture the surgery is done, and how soon your
+- How soon after rupture the surgery is done.

 The risks of Achilles tendon surgery include: